caboodle-tech/node-simple-server/README.md

 // Get a new instance of NSS and pass in the options. const Server = new NodeSimpleServer(options);
 ```

+**Note:** If you set `options.root` to a different location than the current directory, you should usually provide the same path or a child path of this path, when you instantiate `Server.watch`.

 ### :bookmark: Server Options (Object)